lasselukkari/SerialChiller/README.md

 | SERIAL       | Serial         | 1X02         | pinhead          |
 | VIN          | Power          | 1X02         | pinhead          |

+## PCB Thickness
+Use 0.8mm thick pcb to make the board align horisontally with the case.

 ## Other components
 ### Case